withtally/docs/set-up-and-technical-documentation/chain-compatibility.md

 * Zircuit
 * ZKsync Era\
   \

 If you would like to integrate your chain with Tally email us at [hello@tally.xyz](mailto:hello@tally.xyz).

+## Deprecated Chains

+The following chains are deprecated and will no longer be supported in future releases:

+* Celo
+* Cyber
+* Darwinia
+* Gravity Alpha
+* Immutable
+* IOTA EVM
+* Kroma
+* Mantle
+* Mode
+* PulseChain
+* ShimmerEVM Mainnet
+* X Layer